Skip to main content

 How do I research a market that does not exist yet?

 When creating a new market category, you cannot size the market directly.
 Instead, use analog analysis: find existing markets that solve similar problems and estimate what portion of those customers would migrate to your new approach.
-Uber could not research the "ride-hailing market" in 2010 because it did not exist.
-But they could research the taxi market, limo market, and personal car ownership costs to estimate demand for a new transportation model.
+Uber could not research the "ride-hailing market" in 2010 because it did not exist — but they could research the taxi market, limo market, and personal car ownership costs to estimate demand for a new transportation model.

 Tags: